aeris/gdpr/letter/en.md

                       iv.
 Any other means

-8. I would like to know your information policies and standards that you follow in relation to the safeguarding of my personal data, such as whether you adhere to ISO27001 for information security, and more particularly, your practices in relation to the following:
+8. I would like to know your information policies and standards that you enforce in relation to the safeguarding of my personal data, such as whether you comply with to ISO27001 for information security, and more particularly, your practices in relation to the following:

         a.
 Please inform me whether you have backed up my personal data to